-The report and accompanying appendices are due to be considered by members of the Highways and Transport Scrutiny Committee for informal comments and any comments will be reported to the Executive Councillor.
+The decision will be considered by the Highways and Transport Scrutiny Committee at its meeting on 28/06/2021 and the comments of the Committee will be reported to the Executive Councillor.

-d) Have Risks and Impact Analysis been carried out?
+d) Have Risks and Impact Analysis been carried out??